gwangmu/squashfused/README.md

 $ systemctl --user restart squashfused-server.service
 ```

+Once installed, Squashfused is available to _all_ accounts, including the LDAP-linked ones.

 ### Uninstall

 If you didn't like Squashfused, you could uninstall it entirely with this command.
+No system dependency is touched.

 ```
 $ sudo make clean
 ```

-Once installed, Squashfused is available to _all_ accounts, including the LDAP-linked ones.

 ### How to Use